 What is Galvanic Corrosion?

-Galvanic corrosion occurs when aluminium comes into contact with a more noble metal, such as copper or brass, in the presence of an electrolyte like saltwater.
-The electrical potential difference between the metals leads to the accelerated corrosion of the aluminium.
+Galvanic corrosion occurs when aluminium comes into contact with a more noble metal, such as copper or brass, in an electrolyte like saltwater.
+The electrical potential difference between the metals accelerates the corrosion of the aluminium.

 Prevention Methods: